mozilla-services/syncstorage-rs/docs/src/tools/payload-offload-infrastructure.md

 `roles/spanner.databaseUser` on one database, rather than the Compute Engine default account which carries `roles/editor`.

+Spanner access is narrowed a second time inside the database.
+The job runs under the `payload_link_reader` database role, which is granted `SELECT` on the one change stream and `EXECUTE` on its read function and nothing else, so the IAM grant alone does not let the job read BSO rows.

 ## Out-of-band steps

 Three things are not managed by Terraform and have to be done by hand in